BREAKING NEWS: Cancelo joins Bayern Munich on loan from Manchester City

-Bayern Munich have completed a loan deal for Manchester City full-back Joao Cancelo and could make the move permanent at the end of the season.

-The Portugal international has joined the Bundesliga champions initially until the end of the campaign, with Bayern board member Hasan Salihamidzic confirming the switch may be made permanent after that.
+The Portugal international has joined the Bundesliga champion initially until the end of the campaign, with Bayern board member Hasan Salihamidzic confirming the switch may be made permanent after that.

 Cancelo told Bayern's official website: "FC Bayern is a great club, one of the best in the world, and it's enormous motivation for me to now play alongside these extraordinary players in a team.